Why Use a Bath Tea?

 Lemon Balm, Melissa officinalis, a mild astringent with antibacterial properties, is great for oily and acne-prone skin.
 It helps tone, balance and refresh the skin.
 It cleanses pores and has a soothing effect on sensitive skin.
 A calming herb, it helps relieve stress and induce sleep.

 Marsh Mallow, Althaea officinalis, has anti-microbial and anti-inflammatory properties that soothe the skin and help calm irritated or inflamed skin conditions.
-Valued for its ability soften skin, emollient marsh mallow helps skin maintain its natural moisture level.
+Valued for its ability to soften skin, emollient marsh mallow helps skin maintain its natural moisture level.